This article presents an effort to use Induction in geometry to prove Sylvester Gallois Theorum.

 Given 3 points, such that a line containing two of them passes through one more of them, they are by definition, collinear.

 Thus (1) is true for n=3.

 Let (1) be true for a given k points set.
-So in the given k-point set in space, all the points are collinear.

 For an external point in the same space to pass through any line passing through two of the points in the k-points set in P(k), it has to pass through the line passing through all of them.